CozmaAlexandru/Cozma-Alexandru/README.md

 - A collection of my projects
 - Brief descriptions of what each project is.

+---

-## 🧩 Projects Included
+# 🧩 Projects

+## 1. Factors Influencing Tolerance Towards Immigrants
+### *A Data Analysis in R and Python*
-- **FACTORS INFLUENCING TOLERANCE TOWARDS IMMIGRANTS: A DATA ANALYSIS IN R AND PYTHON** - This project explores techniques for data processing, analysis, and visualization using the R and Python programming languages.
-Fundamental statistical methods were applied, relevant visualizations were created, and insights were extracted from the analyzed datasets.
+This project explores techniques for data processing, analysis, and visualization using both R and Python.

--**HR DASHBOARD IN TABLEAU**-
-Developed an interactive Tableau dashboard offering a comprehensive view of HR KPIs.
-The project involved building dynamic visualizations, implementing intuitive navigation elements, and designing flexible filters.
+Key components include:
+- Cleaning and preprocessing multiple datasets
+- Applying fundamental statistical methods
+- Building meaningful visualizations
+- Extracting insights from sociological and demographic variables

+---

+## 2. HR Dashboard in Tableau
+### *Interactive Visualization of HR KPIs*
+This project focuses on designing a fully interactive dashboard for analyzing HR performance indicators.
+Main highlights:
+- Creation of dynamic charts and filtering options
+- Implementation of intuitive navigation elements
-One of the main challenges was effectively organizing a large number of charts within a single dashboard while maintaining clarity and usability
+- Structuring a large volume of visualizations while maintaining clarity and usability

--**SALARY CLASSIFICATION USING DECISION TREES IN R**- Developed predictive models to classify salary levels using socio-demographic variables from the 1976 Current Population Survey.
-Performed comprehensive data preprocessing, including feature engineering, discretization of continuous variables, correlation analysis, and Cramer’s V–based feature selection, along with converting dummy variables into categorical features.
-Implemented and compared three decision tree algorithms in R, utilizing packages such as ggplot2, rpart, caret, and CHAID.
--**SALES DATA WAREHOUSE WITH POSTGRESQL** —
+- Enhancing user experience through well-defined KPIs and layout optimization

+---

+## 3. Salary Classification Using Decision Trees in R
+### *Predictive Modeling on Socio-Demographic Data*
+A machine learning project based on the 1976 Current Population Survey dataset.
+The workflow includes:
+- Data preprocessing and feature engineering
+- Discretization of continuous variables
+- Correlation analysis and Cramer’s V–based feature selection
+- Reformatting dummy variables into categorical features
+- Implementing and comparing multiple decision tree algorithms using:
+  - **ggplot2**, **rpart**, **caret**, **CHAID**

+---

+## 4. Sales Data Warehouse with PostgreSQL
+### *Medallion Architecture & ETL Pipeline Development*
-Designed and implemented a scalable data warehouse using a medallion architecture to integrate customer, sales, and order datasets.
+This project showcases the design of a scalable data warehouse for sales and customer analytics.
-Developed end-to-end ETL pipelines for data extraction, cleaning, transformation, and aggregation across all layers, and modeled the warehouse using a star schema.
-Incorporated data quality checks and validation rules throughout the process.
+Key components:
+- End-to-end ETL pipelines (extraction, cleaning, transformation, aggregation)
+- Integration of customer, sales, and order datasets
+- Modeling using a **star schema**
+- Implementing validation rules and data quality checks
+- Organizing the system using a **medallion architecture** (Bronze → Silver → Gold)

+---

 ## 📬 Contact
 Gmail: cozmaalex0901@gmail.com